 - You’ll find free live concerts every day and evening at Marina Stage at Bayside Marketplace on Biscayne Bay.
 Just be sure to bring a water bottle and snacks, so you’re not too tempted to splurge at one of the restaurants or bars.

-- For art and culture, you can’t beat the Museum Pass Program, available through the Miami-Dade Public Library System, which offers free passes to any of 14 museums and cultural attractions – including Vizcaya Museum & Gardens, Deering Estate, and even the Miami Zoo!
+- For art and culture, you can’t beat the Museum Pass Program, available through the Miami-Dade Public Library System, which offers free passes to any of 14 museums and cultural attractions – including Vizcaya Museum & Gardens, Deering Estate, and even Zoo Miami!
 In addition, many of Miami’s museums and other cultural activities offer weekly or monthly days that are free or discounted for the public to enjoy.

-- Get outside.
 If you’re moving to Miami for the fantastic weather, take advantage of it!
 Instead of hitting a movie at the megaplex, pack a picnic or drink to go and take a stroll on the beach.
 Rather than paying each month for a pricy gym membership, take advantage of Miami’s green spaces, parks, and beach boardwalks for your run.
 Check out this complete guide to Miami-Dade County’s impressive array of parks and recreation activities.
 They even have a full list of Eco Adventures, including the Critical Eco Splash at Matheson Hammock Park, where volunteers can reserve a tandem kayak for just $5 per person and help to clean up the waterway.

-- Choose transit or biking over driving.
 We’re not going to kid you.
 Getting around in Miami without a car isn’t easy.
 But depending on your neighborhood and your work location, opting to take public transportation or riding a bike may be a much more cost-effective option than choosing to endure a long commute.
 Test out a few options, do the math, and commit to a routine that will save you money.